-With the latest events with the unarmed shootings of black men, I begin to feel grateful for living in the small town of Vancouver, WA in the Pacific Northwest.
+With the latest events with the unarmed shootings of black men (Trayvon Martin and Mike Brown), I begin to feel grateful for living in the small town of Vancouver, WA in the Pacific Northwest.
 Our little town is a small white suburb of Portland, OR and most of the community members are happy to believe those issues won’t ever happen here.
-This is the start to what I’m going to call Black Suburbia Privilege.
-Stay with me!
+This is the start of what I’m going to call Black Suburbia Privilege.

-Being that my mom is from New York and my dad is from Texas, this was foreign land to them.
-My parent’s successfully built our house on bare land in 1975, and was one of the prettiest in the Cascade Park neighborhood (McGillivray Blvd, to be exact).
+Being that my mom is from New York and my dad is from Texas, this was a foreign land to them.
+My parents successfully built our house on bare land in 1975 and were one of the prettiest in the Cascade Park neighborhood (McGillivray Blvd, to be exact).
 Oddly enough, we never spent any significant time in the neighborhood.
 They worked in Portland, shopped in Portland, doctor and dentist’s appointments were in Portland, attended church in Portland, and I even went to school in Portland.

 Ferguson’s Michael Brown and New York’s Eric Garner may not have been located where Black Suburbia Privilege was present, but they didn’t even have a system to assist them in their highest time of need.
 Not even the Vancouver’s NAACP participated in any demonstrations.
 I would have loved to show my oldest son—which has a darker complexion than me, because his mom is black—how Black Suburbia Privilege is great for us, but he has no comprehension of the extreme level of privilege he has since he doesn’t have to experience any of the protests, school closures, or media saturation.
 For him to see it on the television was the equivalent as showing him a cartoon.
 That’s when I realized he could end up like Emmitt Till if I didn’t intervene.